vndee/awsome-vietnamese-nlp/README.md

 # Vietnamese Natural Language Processing Resources

-> Create a pull request to add your works into this list.
+> Create a pull request or issue to add your works into this list.

 - [Large Language Models](#Large-Language-Models)
 - [Corpus](#Corpus)